Partners Terms of Service

 5. Refund policy

 5.1.
-If the Partner decides to return the purchase amount of a Ticket to an end user, if and in as far as the amount received from the end user is still in Convious’ account, Convious will return the amount received for the Ticket in question to the end user.
+If the Partner decides to return the purchase amount of a Digital Good to an end user, if and in as far as the amount received from the end user is still in Convious’ account, Convious will return the amount received for the Digital Goods in question to the end user.
 In the event that the purchase amount is repaid, the Partner continues to owe Convious the commission.

 6. Exclusivity and start-up costs

 6.1.
-The Partner will observe exclusivity during the term of this agreement; the parties take exclusivity to mean that no similar ticket sales will be conducted for events or activities that are organized by Convious on behalf of a competitor that also uses a closed community in which the consumer can acquire tickets by entering his own price.
+The Partner will observe exclusivity during the term of this agreement; the parties take exclusivity to mean that no similar Digital Goods sales will be conducted for events or activities that are organized by Convious on behalf of a competitor that also uses a closed community in which the consumer can acquire Digital Goods by entering his own price.

 6.2.
-This exclusivity applies both for platforms and SaaS solutions on which tickets are sold by specifying your own price.
+This exclusivity applies both for platforms and SaaS solutions on which Digital Goods are sold by specifying your own price

 7. Fees and costs